suryapandian/metrics/metrics.training.md

 <aside class="notes">

+- counters. easier for app: only call counter.increment
-- counters, by definition, monotonically increasing (hence increasing line)
+- so by definition, monotonically increasing (hence increasing lines)
-- app interface is to call counter.increment
-- resets happen when pods rotate, i.e. spot node goes down, or app crashes
+- pods rotate, i.e. spot node goes down, or app crashes, then counter resets happen (start 0)
-- here is a metric from the kubelet, how many cpu seconds prometheus is using
+- here is a metric from the kubelet, how many cpu seconds a named pod is using
-- hard to read this in this form, but you can see from 19:00 to 04:00 prometheus went, on a fresh-pod, from using 0 cpu seconds (at boot), to ~ 55k
+- from 19:00 to 04:00 this pod went, on a fresh-pod, from using 0 cpu seconds (at boot), to ~ 55k
+- counter queries always rooted in a time delta => interested in the rate of change of these graphs

 </aside>